TeamWertarbyte/mdi-material-ui/README.md

 ## License

-The scripts included in this repository are licensed under the WTFPL.
+The scripts included in this repository are licensed under the MIT license.
 The icons are licensed under the MIT license (see [Material Design Icons](https://github.com/Templarian/MaterialDesign-SVG) and the [NOTICE][] file).

 [notice]: https://github.com/TeamWertarbyte/mdi-material-ui/blob/master/NOTICE